A posteriori error estimates for the virtual element method: A posteriori error analysis

 Combining the bounds for the symmetric and skew-symmetric terms above, we deduce

 with

 The result then follows by combining the individual bounds above and using the equivalence of the energy- and $H^1$-norms. \end{proof}

-The terms of $\estimator^\E$ echo the standard element and edge residual terms while $\dataest^\E$ are data oscillation terms, familiar from the residual a posteriori analysis of finite element methods ~\cite{Verfurth:1996,Ainsworth-Oden:2000,Verfurth:2005}.
-In the present virtual context, however, these terms involve only the polynomial part of $\uh$, as they would, in principle, not be computable for $\uh$ itself.
-As a result, remainder terms, collected in $\virtualosc^\E$, also appear in the estimator.
+The terms of $\estimator^\E$ echo the standard element and edge residual terms while $\dataest^\E$ are data oscillation terms, familiar from the residual a posteriori analysis of finite element methods~\cite{Verfurth:1996,Ainsworth-Oden:2000,Verfurth:2005}.
+In the present virtual context, however, these terms involve only the polynomial part of $\uh$, as they would not be computable for $\uh$ itself.
+As a result, remainder terms also appear in the estimator, collected in $\virtualosc^\E$.
 The term $\stabest^\E$, on the other hand, provides a computable estimate for the quality of the approximation $\Po{\k} \uh$ of $\uh$.

 \begin{remark} We note that the term $\virtualosc_3^{\E}$ does not vanish when the PDE coefficients are constant, as $\virtualosc_i^{\E}$, $i=1,2,4$ do.
 It is possible to circumvent this quite easily by modifying the skew-symmetric bilinear form $\bhE$ to use the degree $\k$ projection of the gradient.
 The resulting method and the respective (modified) estimators are still computable in just the same manner as the current method (cf.~\cite{UnifiedVEM}), since the virtual element functions are polynomials of degree $\k$ on each edge. \end{remark}